 I loved the town of Holt when we visited.
-The town is very pretty, filled with 18th century Georgian buildings that are today a mixture of restaurants, art galleries, independent shops and cafes.
+The pretty town is filled with 18th century Georgian buildings that are today a mixture of restaurants, art galleries, independent shops and cafes.
 Nearby is Holt Country Park, a 100 acre woodland with various walking trails.
 There is also a playground and a cafe sits in the car park – perfect for pre- or post-walk treats.

 The coastal village of Blakeney was another one of my favourite places to visit in Norfolk.
 It’s located in an Area of Outstanding Natural Beauty and is famous for its seal colonies.

 You can walk from the village to see the seals, across the marshes, but be aware that it’s an 8 mile round trip.

 The best way to see the seals is by boat and a handful of companies run daily tours out to see the grey seals and their pups.
 This is the largest seal colony in England with over 2,000 pups born every year between November and early January.
 Make sure to check the times as sailing depends very much on the tides.

 Blakeney itself is a lovely village; the streets are lined with pretty flint cottages that once belonged to local fishermen.